artemgggi/career-habr-parser/README.md

 - The `Quartz` startup period can be specified in app.properties `time`

 ## Usage
-- For launching program using main class `Grabber`
+- To run the program, run the main class `Grabber`

 ## Technology stack:
 - ##### Java, JDBC, PostgreSQL, Quartz, Jsoup